Competitors in the gruelling sport of triathlon are not only great swimmers, but great cyclists and runners too.

 We will show you the rules and highlights of triathlon in one minute.
 Whether you are familiar with triathlon or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

-The race is completed from start to finish, with no breaks.
+The race is completed with no breaks from start to finish.
 There are no heats; both the men's and women's events consist of a single race.
 The first athlete to cross the finish line is the winner.
 Medallists in the men's event will complete the distance in about one hour 45 minutes, while top women will finish in just under two hours.

 The sport developed in the United States during the 1970s and became part of the Olympic programme at the Sydney 2000 Games, when more than half a million spectators lined the city streets to cheer the athletes.